wbaizer/ought-copy/README.md

 The following notebooks have been created at different points in time and use Ergo in inconsistent ways.
 Most are rough scratchpads of work-in-progress and haven't been cleaned up for public consumption:

 1. [Generative models in Ergo](notebooks/generative-models.ipynb)
-    Models in Ergo are expressed as probabilistic programs.
-This notebook shows a simple example.
-As in [Guesstimate](https://www.getguesstimate.com), you can define distributions from 90% confidence intervals.
+    - Models in Ergo are expressed as probabilistic programs.
+    - This notebook shows a simple example.
+    - As in [Guesstimate](https://www.getguesstimate.com), you can define distributions from 90% confidence intervals.

-2. [Relating Metaculus community distributions: Infections, Deaths, and IFR](notebooks/community-distributions.ipynb) A notebook for the model shown above that uses a model to update Metaculus community distributions towards consistency
+2. [Relating Metaculus community distributions: Infections, Deaths, and IFR](notebooks/community-distributions.ipynb)
+    - A notebook for the model shown above that uses a model to update Metaculus community distributions towards consistency

 3. [Model-based predictions of Covid-19 spread](notebooks/covid-19-metaculus.ipynb)
-   End-to-end example:
+   - End-to-end example:
      1. Load multiple questions from Metaculus
      2. Compute model predictions based on assumptions and external data
      3. Submit predictions to Metaculus

-4. [Model-based predictions of Covid-19 spread using inference from observed cases](notebooks/covid-19-inference.ipynb) A version of the previous notebook that infers growth rates before and after lockdown decisions
+4. [Model-based predictions of Covid-19 spread using inference from observed cases](notebooks/covid-19-inference.ipynb)
+   - A version of the previous notebook that infers growth rates before and after lockdown decisions

-5. [Predicting how long lockdowns will last in multiple locations](notebooks/covid-19-lockdowns.ipynb) (WIP) Make predictions on multiple Metaculus questions using external data (IHME) and a single model.
+5. [Predicting how long lockdowns will last in multiple locations](notebooks/covid-19-lockdowns.ipynb) (WIP)
+   - Make predictions on multiple Metaculus questions using external data (IHME) and a single model.

 6. [Estimating the number of active Covid-19 infections in each country using multiple sources](notebooks/covid-19-active.ipynb) (WIP)
-   Integrate qualitative judgments and simple model-based extrapolation to estimate the number of active cases for a large number of countries.
+   - Integrate qualitative judgments and simple model-based extrapolation to estimate the number of active cases for a large number of countries.

-7. [How long will the average American spend under lockdown?](notebooks/covid-19-average-lockdown.ipynb) (WIP) Show how related questions and how their community prediction has changed since making a prediction.
+7. [How long will the average American spend under lockdown?](notebooks/covid-19-average-lockdown.ipynb) (WIP)
+   - Show how related questions and how their community prediction has changed since making a prediction.

 8. [Assorted predictions](notebooks/assorted-predictions.ipynb)
-   Nine quick predictions
+   - Nine quick predictions

 9. [Prediction dashboard](notebooks/prediction-dashboard.ipynb)
-   Show Metaculus prediction results as a dataframe, and filter questions by date and status.
+   - Show Metaculus prediction results as a dataframe
+   - Filter Metaculus questions by date and status.

 Notebooks on the path to Ergo (hosted on Colab):

 1. [Guesstimate in Colab](https://colab.research.google.com/drive/1V9eR6T1RAbtfpZYFaueL8miBJ6wgLXIm)
-   How can we get Guesstimate's sampling and visualization functionality in a Colab?
+   - How can we get Guesstimate's sampling and visualization functionality in a Colab?

 2. [Fitting mixtures of logistic distributions](https://colab.research.google.com/drive/1xwO-0A36wnut9GPlEaRj6zzZBBLf1T2C)
-   How can we transform arbitrary distributions represented as samples into the "mixtures of logistics" format Metaculus uses for user submissions?
+   - How can we transform arbitrary distributions represented as samples into the "mixtures of logistics" format Metaculus uses for user submissions?